Bay of Plenty policeman offered female colleague $20 for sex act

 The Independent Police Conduct Authority found the inappropriate conduct happened in two separate incidents in August and October last year that included inappropriate comments and behaviour.

-In October 2018, following a quiz night at a Bay of Plenty Police station, Officer A approached a female staff member as she was getting ready to leave and offered her "$20 for a BJ".
+In October 2018, following a quiz night at a Bay of Plenty police station, Officer A approached a female staff member as she was getting ready to leave and offered her "$20 for a BJ".

 She was upset by the comment and complained to a senior officer.